 Please enter via the Registration Section at the foot of this page – this makes sure your entry goes directly to one of the Race organisers.
 At the same time provide a recent representative 10k race time and, also, advise in the message section if you have competed in the Tinker Cup race before.

-Alternatively you can place your details on the sheet posted on the notice board at Neiley.
+Alternatively you can place your details on the sheet to be posted on the notice board at Neiley.

 Entry is possible on the day but please arrive early.